TensorZero creates a feedback loop for optimizing LLM applications — turning production data into smarter, faster, and cheaper models.

 - Send metrics or feedback

-- Optimize prompts, models, and inference-time strategies
+- Optimize prompts, models, and inference strategies

-- Watch your LLMs get smarter, cheaper, and faster over time
+- Watch your LLMs improve over time

 It provides a data & learning flywheel for LLMs by unifying: